About databases

 Add as SQL

-A SQL table adds a table to the customer 360 database using Spark SQL and a SELECT statement to define the table’s schema.
+A SQL table is added to a database using Spark SQL and a SELECT statement that defines the table’s schema.

 Note